Introduction and Aims

 By the end of the module students should be able to:

-Understand ethical issues related to the contemporary power and influence of TNCS and MNCs;
+- demonstrate comprehensive knowledge and understanding of ethical issues related to the contemporary power and influence of MNCs;

-Explain ethical issues in the light of changing systems of corporate governance;
+- identify and analyse ethical issues in the light of changing systems of corporate governance

-Understand the political and economic forces that act as drivers of corporate social responsibility;
+- demonstrate a critical knowledge and understanding of the political and economic forces which are drivers of corporate social responsibility;